EpocDotFr/rwrs/docs/discord_bot/servers.md

 _{short_description}_

-The list can be optionally filtered by the game type (Pacific DLC, Running with the Dead mod, etc) using the `type` parameter, and if the list should only contain ranked (official) servers (`--ranked` option).
+The list can be optionally filtered by the game type (Pacific and Edelweiss DLCs, Running with the Dead mod, etc) using the `type` parameter, and if the list should only contain ranked (official) servers (`--ranked` option).

 **Parameters:**